Corprate Bias Ratings

 Has denied service to customers, suppliers, or vendors due to their political views or religious beliefs OR corporately boycotts, divests, or sanctions regions, people groups, or industries.

-Capital One received a score of 100 on the Corporate Equality Index (CEI) from the HRC.
-Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (1).
+Capital One received a score of 100 on the Corporate Equality Index from the Human Rights Campaign (HRC).
+Among other requirements, this means the company has pledged to vet vendors based on LGBTQ policies (1)(2).
 However, there are no known instances of Capital One firing anyone because of political or religious beliefs.
 Capital One has no public policies against doing business with specific industries, customers, or groups.

 Charitable giving (including employee matching programs) policies or practices discriminate against charitable organizations based on views or religious beliefs.